-Reviewing your life insurance regularly helps ensure it's still meeting your financial goals and reflects major changes in your everyday life.
+Reviewing your life insurance regularly helps ensure that the type you own and the amount of coverage it provides is meeting current and future protection needs for you and your family.
 This type of insurance is particularly important to monitor.
 When the policy does come into play, you’ll want the process to be as simple as possible for your beneficiaries.

 Situations in which you may want to consider revising your coverage can include:

 Life insurance policies are especially personal, so be prepared to provide information such as medical records and your beneficiaries’ Social Security numbers.
 Make sure to speak with a professional about your coverage needs.

 And don’t forget to review your beneficiary designations.
 Individuals named as beneficiaries of your policies take precedence over any persons named in a will or trust.
 It’s important that you review these designations frequently to make sure the proper beneficiaries are named.

 Your health needs may change over time, as well whether you’re insured through an employer or purchase on your own.
 In addition to your own needs, changing state and federal laws can affect the type of coverage available to you, making a review even more important.